Information Theory for Complex Systems Scientists: Partial Information Decomposition (PID)

 Here, we will provide a sketch of the derivation of the redundancy lattice first proposed by Williams \& Beer \cite{williams_nonnegative_2010}, and explored further by Gutknecht et al., \cite{gutknecht_bits_2020}.
 Our goal is not a mathematically rigorous derivation, but rather, to provide a basic intuition about where the lattice comes from and what it means.
 For the interested mathematician, see the above citations.

 When decomposing $I(X_1,\ldots,X_N;Y)$, the first step is to enumerate the set of all possible \textit{sources} of information.
 For example, information can be disclosed by any $X_i$, but it can also be disclosed by any pair \{$X_i,X_j\}$, every triple, and so on.
-The set $\textbf{S}$ of all possible (potentially multivriate) sources is given by the power set of the set of $\{X_i\}$: $\textbf{S} = \mathcal{P}_0(\{X_1,\ldots,X_N\})$, where the 0 subscript indicates that the empty set is being excluded from the power set.
+The set $\textbf{S}$ of all possible (potentially multivriate) sources is given by the power set of the set of $\{X_i\}$: $\textbf{S} = \mathcal{P}_0(\{X_1,\ldots,X_N\})$, where the 0 subscript indicates that the empty set is being excluded from the power set (since a set of no elements discloses no information).

 The seminal insight of Williams and Beer was to realize that the problem of decomposing the multivariate information was equivalent to the problem of understanding how information was redundantly distributed over every element of \textbf{S}.
 This requires computing another power set: this time the power set of \textbf{S}, to get all possible combinations by which elements of \textbf{S} may redundantly share information: